danilopgon/danilopgon/README.md

 ### 👋 Hi there, I'm Dani
-Frontend developer focused on creating full digital experiences: from UI design to scalable app architecture.
+Frontend Developer specialized in Angular and React, building scalable and accessible web applications.
+I work close to UX/UI, care about testing and maintainability, and use AI-assisted workflows to move faster without breaking things.

 I like my interfaces smooth, accessible, and with just the right amount of noise.

 ---